GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 A closed mouth gathers no feet.
+> 🥠 You will live long enough to open many fortune cookies.

 ### Our Tech Stack